khalyomede/laravel-api-generator/README.md

 ## Limitations
 - For now, if you try to run another time the command, this will not override previous routes but instead this will add again all the necessary routes.
 This has no impact in the final usage, but this can make the file `/routes/api.php` a little bit overwhelmed if you run it several times.
 - The code of each models is not as clear as it should be.
 An effort should be made to re-order the variables.
 - ~~Currently there is no checking if you specify table that does not exists in filters option like `--table`.
 They will be "available" but will throw a fatal exception because the related table does not exists when you will browse the related API routes.
-Futures update will check the existence of the table prior its processing~~ **fixed** 2017-07-26 since `v0.1.1`.
+Futures update will check the existence of the table prior its processing~~ **fixed** since `v0.1.1`.
+- If you specify a prefix for your tables, you will still need to constantly prepend this prefix to the filters (like `--table` and `noTable`).
+An effort should be made to automatically add the prefix if needed.

 ## Semantic Version ready
 This library follows the version [semver guidelines v2.0.0](http://semver.org/) that ensure every step we engage, by adding new functionalities or providing bug fixes, follows these guide and make your job easier by trusting this library as versioningly stable.
 We strongly encourage using always the last version of the major version number, as it always provides the latest security patches.
 If you would like to go from a major version to another, an effort will be done to help users passing from one to another.